-Culinary Feature of the Month – Meet El Gaucho Bellevue Sous Chef Sarah Brinlee
+Culinary Feature of the Month – Meet El Gaucho Bellevue Sous Chef Sarah (Brinlee) Scott

 We are excited to feature the talented people behind the scenes – those who create and prepare the tasty treats that we all get to enjoy in our restaurants.
 Each month we will be introducing you to the gifted and passionate individuals who make up our culinary team.
 Bon Appétit!

-Sarah Brinlee, Sous Chef at El Gaucho Bellevue
+Sarah Scott, Sous Chef at El Gaucho Bellevue

 “When I was 17 and in college for hospitality management, I got a job as a pantry cook.
 I had found my calling,” Sarah explains.
 “Within 7 months, I was promoted to a line cook and became addicted to the high-stress/intense environment of the kitchen.”